spiritedtechie/spiritedtechie.com/collections/_posts/2023-08-22-data-transforms-code-gen-with-llms.md

 ---
 As data engineers or analysts, we often receive unsuitable data formats.
 This article explores transforming data from the Met Office API using a Chat LLM Model (gpt-3.5-turbo) as a copilot.

 To be clear, I am not going full-blown no-code with this - it still involves generated code.
-In a further post, I will experiment with LLM's ability to transform data without code.
+In a [later post](https://www.spiritedtechie.com/blog/2023-08-25-data-transform-with-an-llm/), I will experiment with LLM's ability to transform data without code.

 # Raw data